Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 weight: 10
 ---

-Consumers can create new subscriptions and manage existing subscriptions from the Marketplace.
+Create new subscriptions and manage existing subscriptions from the Marketplace.

 ## What is a subscription